-My regular job does not have any connections with vacuum tubes, except for the music endlessly playing on my tube amplifiers.
+My regular job hadn’t any connections with vacuum tubes at that time, except for the music endlessly playing on my tube amplifiers.
 One day, in the middle of work time, a colleague entered my office to ask something and from the corner of my eye I glimpsed a man who was staring like hypnotized into an amplifier.
 While she was leaving, I called her out to leave the door ajar.

 The modest man in mid-fifties was turning and gazing like a little kid around a new toy.
 I went out to get to know him and have a chat.
 Another tube freak and a new instant friendship.
 Word by word, and an invitation followed to visit him to review his system and listen to some tracks.

 I visited him a few days later.
 The wine was poured and, with the music and the first impressions of the system, his story began about a dream system that he had pursued for decades and that was still missing a nuance to reach the sonic nirvana.
 As a final point, he proudly showed me a couple of freshly purchased vacuum tubes, recounting all he was through and the thorny paths that led him to a pair of original balanced Telefunken NOS ECC83.

 The fresh, strong print on them and a quick look at the getter – in a split second, everything was clear as day to me.
 I did not mean to be rude, so I told him that it seemed to me that maybe they were not original.
 He smiled winningly and turned off the preamplifier, poured more wine, carefully took out the tubes, turned them and pointed to the diamond bottom with a smile from tooth to tooth.